IN Rural Reach

 How is “rural” defined?

 Where does rural America begin and end?
-There really is no simple answer, as even the U.S. Department of Agriculture (the Federal agency with primary responsibility for rural America) has multiple definitions of which places are rural and which are not, and USDA’s definitions differs from that of other government agencies like the Census Bureau.
+There really is no simple answer, as even the U.S. Department of Agriculture (the Federal agency with primary responsibility for rural America) has multiple definitions of which places are rural and which are not, and USDA’s definitions differ from that of other government agencies like the Census Bureau.
 The fact is these agencies define “rural” for their purposes in issuing grants, for example, which may or may not be relevant to how we view “rural.”

 The bottom line is that “rural” is an inexact term that means different things to different people, organizations and governments.
-It’s probably sufficient to know for our purposes that a multitude of “rural” definitions exist.
+It’s probably sufficient to know for our purposes that a multitude of “rural” definitions exists.
 The number of rural counties fluctuates over time, and discrepancies with old designations continually exist.

 It shouldn’t be surprising that these multiple definitions of “rural” often creates confusion.
 You may hear different numbers for the same rural statistic and wonder which one is correct, not realizing that they are both correct, but based on different definitions.

 There are three federal government agencies whose definitions of what is rural are in widest use: the U.S. Census Bureau, the Office of Management and Budget and the Economic Research Service of the U.S. Department of Agriculture (USDA).
 Generally, there is not one definition that fits all needs or programs.

 They’re poor because they don’t want to work.